RasmussenLab/PlasMAAG/README.md

+!!!
+THIS REPOSITORY IS WIP AND WILL NOT WORK ATM!!!

 # PlasMAAG

 PlasMAAG (**Plas**mid and organism **M**etagenomic binning using **A**ssembly **A**lignment **G**raphs) is a framework to recover **plasmids** and **organisms** from **metagenomic** samples, offering state-of-the-art plasmid reconstruction with reduced computational costs.